jchristn/WatsonDedupe/README.md

 The library requires that you implement three functions within your app for managing chunk data, specifically, writing, reading, and deleting.
 This was done to provide you with flexibility on where you store chunk data and how you manage it.

-Be sure to create the directory 'Chunks' prior to execution, and include a text file named 'kjv.txt' in the output directory (you can use the 'bible.txt' file from the SampleData folder for this purpose, but rename it).
+Be sure to create the directory 'Chunks' prior to execution, and include a text file named 'kjv.txt' in the output directory (you can use the ```bible.txt``` file from the SampleData folder for this purpose, but rename it).
 ```
 using System;
 using System.Collections.Generic;